glasser/vote.davidglasser.net/content/post/201806-candidates.md

 frankly, her support from the more corporate side of the Democratic party) concerns me.

+My feelings on Wicks are summed up by this direct quote: "I text with Gavin".
+Is having the ear of the man who unfortunately will probably be governor a useful thing for a legislator?
+Yes!
+Is being excited about a man whose main accomplishments (outside of marriage work) consist of giving proud speeches about programs he opposed until they passed going to impress me with your judgement and specific knowledge of local issues?
+No!

 Rochelle Pardue-Okimoto is a nurse and El Cerrito official.
 She came in second in [East Bay For Everyone's pro-housing scorecard](https://eastbayforeveryone.org/election-2018/) behind Wicks (and is